 Ironman Hawaii: History Of The Kona World Championships

-The story behind the Ironman World Championships in Kona and how a dare became the ultimate triathlon.
+How the Ironman World Championships in Kona went from a dare to the ultimate triathlon

 The lonely and tough lava fields of the Kona nike course (Photo: Bakke-Svensson/Ironman)

 The Ironman World Championships is enjoying its 35th edition in Hawaii this year and over this time the event has become steeped in mystique, developing a rich and dramatic history of gruelling and awe-inspiring races.

 Since the inception of the event, its magic and legendary status has only grown, planting a seed in triathletes’ minds that’s impossible to dislodge until they’ve experienced the thrill of going to Kona.

 With a brand as strong as the competitors who take part in its races, it’s easy to forget that what we now take for granted as Ironman began as little more than a dare between athletes to settle the bet of who were the fittest: swimmers, cyclists or runners.

 The original Ironman was conceived during the Oahu Perimeter Relay awards ceremony in 1977, where athletes from the Mid-Pacific Road Runners club and the Waikiki Swim club engaged in the usual debate about which sport created the best endurance sportsmen.